serend1p1ty/SeqNet/README.md

 ## Pull Request

 Pull request is welcomed!
-Before submitting a pull request, **DO NOT** forget to run `./dev/linter.sh` that provides syntax checking and code style optimation.
+Before submitting a PR, **DO NOT** forget to run `./dev/linter.sh` that provides syntax checking and code style optimation.